 Community Compost Drop-off

 It’s easy to support the environment by participating in Queens Farm’s Community Compost program.
 We accept residential food scrap donations in our tumbler bins daily.
-Participants can stop in our Farm Store for a map to find the location of our tumblers; our site is walk-in only, but the farm has hand carts that can be loaned out for larger loads.
+Visit the Farm Store for a map to find the location of our tumblers.
+Our site is walk-in only, but the farm has hand carts that can be loaned out for larger loads.
 We recommend using a reusable receptacle for your kitchen scraps to minimize plastic bag waste.
-By composting at Queens Farm, you are helping keep organic matter out of the landfill and building healthy soil on the farm.
+By composting at Queens Farm, you are helping keep organic matter out of landfills and building healthy soil on the farm.

 Compost Drop Off Walk-in Site